Chestha-Goyal/c_codes/README.md

 Some codes in c++.
-Some are basic and some are of medium level.
+Some are of  basic and some are of medium level.